ashleybot/ashleybot.github.com/_posts/2012-02-03-wayfinding.md

 		To be fair, the actual map that is provided at the sanctuary is slightly different, but they both have common problems related to cognition.
 	</p>
 	<p>
-		In my next post, I'll make some suggestions based on my heuristic analysis.  &raquo; <a href="">Read Part 2 now</a>.
+		In a future post, I'll make some suggestions based on my quick heuristic analysis.
 	</p>
 </div>